Toledo Executive Airport: History

-A site was chosen based on proximity to an air route from Chicago to New York, and land was purchased in the spring of 1928.
-On June 3, 1928, "The Transcontinental Airport of Toledo, Incorporated" was dedicated to a large crowd.
-The dream was soon realized, as the airport set records for air mail and became the second largest airport east of the Rocky Mountains.
+A site was chosen based on proximity to an air route from Chicago to New York, and land was purchased in the spring of 1928, and was opened on June 3, 1928, under The Transcontinental Airport of Toledo, Inc.

 The airport received a complete weather station, and the US Weather Bureau of Toledo operated at the airport until early 1955.

 National Air Transport began service with passenger and air mail flights to Chicago and Cleveland, and a national record amount of mail was carried through the airport in 1929.

-By 1931, National and three other airlines had merged becoming United Airlines, and Toledo had become a stop on a transcontinental air route extending from San Francisco to New York.
+By 1931, National and three other airlines had merged, becoming United Airlines, and Toledo had become a stop on a transcontinental air route extending from San Francisco to New York.

-The boom period did not last.
-Inadequate construction began to crumble, driving away business.
-The Great Depression hit.
+During the Great Depression, The Transcontinental Airport of Toledo, Inc. would close due to inadequate construction began to crumble, driving away businesses.
 However, President Franklin D Roosevelt allocated $216,077 in Works Progress Administration funds for upgrades to the airport in 1936.
-The city of Toledo provided $52,000 in matching funds.
-These funds provided three paved runways.
+The city of Toledo provided $52,000 in matching funds, which provided three paved runways.

-The airport was purchased by the City of Toledo soon after.
-In 1937, it airport became a Class One port and the second largest airfield east of the Rocky Mountains.
+The airport was purchased by the City of Toledo following the repairs and in 1937, the airport became a Class One port and the second-largest airfield east of the Rocky Mountains.

 United Airlines paused service in 1938 when the airport's runways began to buckle, leaving the airport unused.
 Federal grants were provided in 1940 to rebuild the runways, and the airport reopened in 1941.

-A terminal building and Air Traffic Control tower were built in 1948.
+By 1948, the airport was known as Toledo Municipal Airport.
+A terminal building and air traffic control tower were built the same year.
 Funds were provided by the City of Toledo and the federal government.